 The CBD knowledge-base continues to grow

 Recently, research has revolved around the use of cannabidiol for treating refractory epilepsy, most notably in children suffering from Dravet Syndrome.2 Clinical trials have explored the impacts of CBD on pediatric epilepsy, yielding positive results from a study consisting of 74 patients under the age of 18, with 90 percent of patients reporting a reduction in seizure frequency.3

 Clinical evidence also demonstrates that cannabidiol can reduce anxiety-related behavior related to a number of disorders including Post-Traumatic Stress Disorder, Generalized Anxiety Disorder, Obsessive Compulsive Disorder, and seasonal affective disorder.4

-Isolated cannabidiol oil is an emerging product available to patients, and oral consumption remains as the simplest way to consume the product.
-However, CBD tinctures are also available; infused with alcohol and held underneath the tongue to aid delivery into the bloodstream.
-However, recent studies have suggested that vaporization of CBD might present as the most efficient way of consuming cannabidiol5, as compared to other consumption methods such as topical creams and edible products.
+Isolated cannabidiol oil is an emerging product available to patients, and oral consumption remains as one of the simplest ways to consume the product.
+CBD tinctures are also available; infused with alcohol and held underneath the tongue to aid delivery into the bloodstream.
+However, recent studies have suggested that vaporization of CBD might present as the most efficient way of consuming cannabidiol5, compared to other consumption methods such as topical creams and edible products.

 1.Morales P, Reggio PH, Jagerovic N. An Overview on Medicinal Chemistry of Synthetic and Natural Derivatives of Cannabidiol.
 Frontiers in Pharmacology.
 2017;8. doi:10.3389/fphar.2017.00422.